 The VFW is so much more than a place to get refreshments.
-The VFW has a long list of accomplishments that have helped veterans, military personnel and their families.
+The VFW has a long list of accomplishments that have helped veterans, military personnel, and their families.
 The VFW reaches out to all veterans—including those who have served in the War on Terror—to serve, represent and support them.
-Our mission of "honoring the dead by helping the living” is just as vital today to veterans, military troops and the community than it has ever been.
+Our mission of "honoring the dead by helping the living” is just as vital today to veterans, military troops, and the community as it has ever been.
 We exist to serve others first and foremost through VFW programs and activities, not just as a social gathering spot.
 All Posts are urged to follow this mission of impacting lives through service and outreach.

 We help veterans, troops and their loved ones learn

 about and receive the benefits and services from the government.
 We represent

 them before the VA and will even guide them through the claims appeals process.

 PA VFW Service Officers help veterans to recover an average of $30 million in